 The greatest risk of building custom software is that you’ll end up with the wrong product– meaning all the money and time you’ve invested is wasted.
 However, you can mitigate the risk by approaching it with the right game plan.
 It requires research and a winning product strategy to avoid this pitfall and blow your budget on a useless product.

 3. How Do You Decide Between Buy It or Build It?

 The choice comes down to what you need the software to do.
 If it’s something like payroll, a customer support chatbot, or project management, you can likely buy an off-the-shelf software solution with everything you need.

 However, if it’s something unique to your business, it will be worth investing in getting your software built specifically for your needs.

 Of course, there are plenty of other considerations, such as cost, time, and the amount of control you want over the software, to name a few.
 And you can always mix and match the two by taking a hybrid approach where you layer a custom solution over the top of off-the-shelf software– giving you the best of both worlds.

-If you’ve decided that building custom software is the right choice for you, then we’d be happy to help you out.
+If you’ve decided that building custom software is the right choice for you or you're on the fence, then we’d be happy to help you out.
 Book a project call with one of our friendly experts and we’ll get your company started on the right development path today.